The Psychology of Portfolio Protection

 Protection changes behavior.
 This is the part of the value proposition that rarely shows up in a backtest.

 An investor who knows their downside is capped is less likely to panic sell at the bottom.
-More willing to stay fully invested in equities during the good years.
-More able to rebalance into cheap assets during a crisis, when everything in their brain is screaming to sell.
+They’re more willing to stay fully invested in equities during the good years, and more able to rebalance into cheap assets during a crisis when everything in their brain is screaming to sell.
 The hedge’s value extends well beyond the payout.
-It is the decisions it enables and the bad decisions it prevents.
+It’s the decisions it enables and the bad decisions it prevents.

 March 2020 made this concrete.
 Investors with tail protection had a choice: monetize the hedge and buy cheap equities.
-Investors without protection had a different choice: sell now or hold and hope.
+Investors without it faced something different entirely.
+Sell now, or hold and hope.
 One group was making investment decisions.
 The other was making survival decisions.

 The S&P 500 fell 34% in 23 trading days, then recovered to new highs within five months.
-The investors who bought equities at the bottom in late March earned 60%+ returns in under a year.
-The investors who panic-sold locked in their losses permanently.
+Investors who bought equities at the bottom in late March earned 60%+ returns in under a year.
+Those who panic-sold locked in their losses permanently.
 Having a hedge gave people the confidence to act when acting was most profitable.

 For financial advisors, this behavioral dimension is where much of the client retention value lives.
 The advisor who can call their client during a crash and say “your protection is working, let’s talk about where to deploy the proceeds” is having a fundamentally different conversation than the one saying “stay the course.”
 Both may be giving correct advice.
 Only one is giving advice their client can actually follow.